 Treatments and drugs

-Emergency treatment for stroke depends on whether you are having an ischemic stroke blocking an artery — the most common kind — or a hemorrhagic stroke involving bleeding into the brain.
+Emergency treatment for stroke depends on whether you're having an ischemic stroke blocking an artery — the most common kind — or a hemorrhagic stroke involving bleeding into the brain.

 Emergency treatment with medications.
-Therapy with clot-busting drugs must start within 4.5 hours — and the sooner, the better.
-Quick treatment not only improves your chances of survival, but may also reduce the complications from your stroke.
+Therapy with clot-busting drugs (thrombolytics) must start within 4.5 hours if they are given into the vein — and the sooner, the better.
+Quick treatment not only improves your chances of survival but also may reduce the complications from your stroke.
 You may be given:

 Emergency procedures.
 Doctors sometimes treat ischemic strokes with procedures that must be performed as soon as possible.

 Other procedures.
-To decrease your risk of having another stroke or TIA, your doctor may recommend a procedure to open up an artery that's moderately to severely narrowed by plaques.
-Doctors also sometimes recommend these procedures to prevent a stroke.
+To decrease your risk of having another stroke or TIA, your doctor may recommend a procedure to open up an artery that's moderately to severely narrowed by plaque.
+Doctors sometimes recommend these procedures to prevent a stroke.
 Options may include:

 Emergency measures.
-If you take warfarin (Coumadin) or antiplatelet drugs such as clopidogrel (Plavix) to prevent blood clots, you may be given drugs or transfusions of blood products to counteract their effects.
-You may also be given drugs to lower your blood pressure, prevent seizures or reduce your brain's reaction to the bleeding (vasospasm).
-People having a hemorrhagic stroke can't be given clot-busters such as aspirin and TPA because these drugs may worsen bleeding.
+If you take warfarin (Coumadin) or anti-platelet drugs such as clopidogrel (Plavix) to prevent blood clots, you may be given drugs or transfusions of blood products to counteract their effects.
+You may also be given drugs to lower pressure in your brain (intracranial pressure), lower your blood pressure or prevent seizures.
+People having a hemorrhagic stroke can't be given clot-busters such as aspirin and TPA, because these drugs may worsen bleeding.

 Once the bleeding in your brain stops, treatment usually involves bed rest and supportive medical care while your body absorbs the blood.
 Healing is similar to what happens while a bad bruise goes away.
 If the area of bleeding is large, surgery may be used in certain cases to remove the blood and relieve pressure on the brain.